EdiBERT, a generative model for image editing: Related work

-Image completion was initially tackled using nearest-neighbor techniques along with a large dataset of scenes \cite{hays2007scene}.
-As to image insertion, blending methods were widely used, such as the Laplacian pyramids \cite{burt1987laplacian}.
-Another example is \cite{perez2003poisson} which performs editing operations, such as inserting transparent or opaque objects on images, based on Poisson-guided interpolation.
-In recent years, image manipulation has benefited from the advances for deep generative models.
-In particular, conditional GANs can be used for image editing tasks.
-The first method considers the corrupted image as a condition and trains a GANs to learn a mapping from corrupted images to real images.
-This technique can be done using either an unpaired dataset \cite{zhu2017unpaired}, or a paired dataset \cite{zhao2020large}.
+Initially, image manipulation methods were implemented without any trainable parameters.
+Image completion was tackled using nearest-neighbor techniques along with a large dataset of scenes \citep{hays2007scene}.
+As to image insertion, blending methods were widely used, such as the Laplacian pyramids \citep{burt1987laplacian}.
+In recent years, image manipulation has benefited from the advances of deep generative models.
+A first line of works has consisted of gathering datasets of corrupted and target images to train conditional generative models.
+By doing so, one can therefore learn a mapping from any corrupted image to a real one.
+This technique can be done using either an unpaired dataset \citep{zhu2017unpaired}, or a paired dataset \citep{zhao2020large}.
+For example, \citet{liu2021deflocnet} proposes an encoder-decoder architecture for sketch-guided image inpainting.
 However, in all cases, a dataset with both types of images is required, therefore limiting the applicability.

-To avoid this dependency, a second idea - known as GAN inversion methods - leverages pre-trained GANs.
-They work by projecting edited images on the manifold of authentic images learned by the pre-trained GAN.
-It can be solved either by optimization \cite{abdal2019image2stylegan, abdal2020image2stylegan++, pmlr-v139-daras21a}, or with an encoder mapping from the image space to the latent space \cite{chai2021using, richardson2021encoding,tov2021designing}.
+To avoid this dependency, a second idea - known as GAN inversion methods - leverages pre-trained unconditional GANs.
+They work by projecting edited images on the manifold of real images learned by the pre-trained GAN.
+It can be solved either by optimization \citep{abdal2019image2stylegan,abdal2020image2stylegan++,pmlr-v139-daras21a}, or with an encoder mapping from the image space to the latent space \citep{chai2021using,richardson2021encoding,tov2021designing}.
 Pros of these GAN-based methods are that one benefits from outstanding properties of StyleGan, state-of-the-art in image generation.
 However, the main drawback of these methods is that they rely on a task-specific loss function that needs to be defined and optimized.
-Finally, and closer to our work is the SDEdit model proposed by \cite{meng2021sdedit} where the authors use Langevin's dynamics for image edition.
+Finally, and closer to our work is the SDEdit model proposed by \citet{meng2021sdedit} where the authors use Langevin's dynamics for image edition.
+However, the inference time of such model is still particularly slow.